TL;DR

 #6 RingCentral

-RingCentral stands out as an IVR software solution by combining advanced, customizable features with ease of use, strong integrations, and enterprise-level scalability—making it a top choice for businesses seeking to automate and enhance their customer communication.
+RingCentral stands out as an IVR system software by combining advanced, customizable features with ease of use, strong integrations, and enterprise-level scalability—making it a top choice for businesses seeking to automate and enhance their customer communication.

 Best for